sparkgeo/QGIS-Container-Build/README.md

 ## Branches

 QGIS is in the process of migrating from QT5 to QT6 and each platform requires different build steps.
-This repo's `v3` branch is intended for 3.* versions and only supports QT5.
+This repo's `qt5` branch only supports QT5.

 ## Usage